w3c/webrtc-rtptransport/api-outline.md

   // and I will send them."
   // TODO: Think of a better name bool customPacer;
+  // Means "continue to encode and packetize RTCP NACK, but don't send them.
+  // Instead give them to me via onpacketizedrtcpavailable/readPacketizedRtcp
+  // and I will send them."
+  // TODO: Think of a better name bool customNack;
 }

 partial interface RTCRtpSender {